-A comparison between the start and end of the second cycle classifications using the same standards and water body network shows that 53 elements in 33 surface water bodies require further investigation to understand the causes of a deterioration in status e.g. from good to moderate.
-These causes may be due to monitoring changes, data queries or real environment change as a result of pressures on the water environment.
-We will investigate these as soon as practically possible and where a deterioration has been confirmed as a result of real environmental impact then we will put a programme of measures in place to return the water body to its previous status.
+A comparison between the start and end of the second cycle classifications using the same standards and water body network shows that 53 elements require further investigation to understand the causes of a deterioration in status e.g. from good to moderate.
+These causes may be due to monitoring changes, data anomalies or real environment change as a result of pressures on the water environment.
+We will investigate these as soon as practically possible and where a deterioration is confirmed as a result of real environmental impact then we will put a programme of measures in place to restore the element back to its previous status.